opea-project/GenAIComps/README.md

 ## Evaluation
 ### lm-evaluation-harness
-We follow the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/main) and provide the command line usage and function call usage.
+For evaluating the models on text-generation tasks, we follow the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness/) and provide the command line usage and function call usage.
+Over 60 standard academic benchmarks for LLMs, with hundreds of [subtasks and variants](https://github.com/EleutherAI/lm-evaluation-harness/tree/v0.4.2/lm_eval/tasks) implemented, such as `ARC`, `HellaSwag`, `MMLU`, `TruthfulQA`, `Winogrande`, `GSM8K` and so on.
 #### command line usage
 ```shell
 python main.py --model hf \